Hi! I'm McKinley (they/them).

 As time went on, I began to develop greater capacities in antiracism, trauma-informed care, and strategies to support the safety and connection of both children and families.
 Though my recent work has been in Early Childhood Education, I have experience working with children of all ages and adults.
 My past positions have included being a Domestic Violence Advocate at a Domestic Violence shelter, and as a Youth Counselor at a Youth-in-Crisis shelter.
 My work is informed by a variety of resources, some of which you can view here.
 I have a Bachelor's degree in Social Work from Brandman University and have received a Masters of Education with an emphasis in Trauma and Resilience from George Fox University.
 I am also a Certified Educational Trainer with HEART-STRONG International.

-My core values are life, honesty, compassion, kindness, inclusion, transparency, trust, love, empathy, and learning.
+My core values going into 2022 are life, authenticity, transparency, liberation, kindness and compassion, trust and honesty, play, curiosity, vulnerability, integrity, imagination, and creativity.
 I seek to express and act upon these values in all that I do.